-The main difference of our model, compared to previous works using Bayesian full-spectrum fitting, is that we do not focus solely on the absorption features of the galaxy but, instead, we attempt to also describe the continuum of the galaxy, using both the stellar continuum and an extinction law.
+The main difference between our model and those of previous works using Bayesian full-spectrum fitting, is that we do not focus solely on the absorption features of the galaxy but, instead, we attempt to also describe the continuum of the galaxy using both the stellar continuum and an extinction law.

-The motivation for such parametrization is to give relevance to the shape of the continuum in the fitting process, as it also contains relevant information about the stellar population, in particular in the redder optical region and the near-infrared \citep{2018MNRAS.473.4698B}.
+The motivation for such parametrization is to increase the relevance of the shape of the continuum in the fitting process, as it also contains relevant information about the stellar population, in particular in the redder optical region and the near-infrared \citep{2018MNRAS.473.4698B}.
 By including an extinction law in the modeling, the role of the polynomial becomes to match the continuum locally to compensate for small differences (of the order of a few percent) between models and observations, in particular issues in the flux calibration.
-Moreover, by including the polynomial in the fitting, we can obtain uncertainties in the stellar population parameters marginalized over the distribution of the polynomial terms.
+Moreover, by including the polynomial in the fitting, we can obtain uncertainties on the stellar population parameters marginalized over the distribution of the polynomial terms.

-As indicated by \citet{2012ApJ...747...69C}, a polynomial of order $n \sim \Delta \lambda / 100$, where $\Delta \lambda$ is the wavelength range of the spectra in Angstrom, is enough to provide a good continuum match on scales of \si{100}{\r{A},} required for the analysis of absorption lines.
+As indicated by \citet{2012ApJ...747...69C}, a polynomial of order $n \sim \Delta \lambda / 100$, where $\Delta \lambda$ is the wavelength range of the spectra in Angstrom, is enough to provide a good continuum match on scales of \si{100}{\r{A},} which is required for the analysis of absorption lines.
 This would imply a polynomial of order $n\sim 45$ in our case.
-However, after testing the modeling on a few spectra, we noticed that a polynomial of order $n=30$ provides similar residuals with a large gain in processing time, thus we adopt this value throughout our analysis.
+However, after testing the modeling on a few spectra, we noticed that a polynomial of order $n=30$ provides similar residuals with a large gain in processing time, and therefore we adopt this value throughout our analysis.